 |Cancer – Lernean Hydra||Cerberus|

 I have to mention that even though I believe that my order is correct, some of the aspects of the myth would still not match perfectly.
-For example, Hercules slays Geryon with the help of the poison of the Hydra’s blood, but in my order, Hydra comes after Geryon.
+For example, Hercules slays Geryon with the help of the poison of Hydra’s blood, but in my order, Hydra comes after Geryon.
 However, these two last constellations are right next to each other.
 This fact might have been the source of inspiration for an addition of a later date.

 In the following image, we see a beautiful Roman mosaic from the 3rd century AD.
-It proves that the order of the twelve labors had caused confusion even in those days, as they do not seem to match even the most commonly accepted traditional view.
-For example, Leo constellation lies between easily identifiable Hydra and Sagittarius.
+It proves that the order of the twelve labours had caused confusion even in those days, as they do not seem to match even the most commonly accepted traditional view.
+For example, the Leo constellation lies between easily identifiable Hydra and Sagittarius.

 Where there 10 or 12 labors, and why does it matter?

-If it wasn’t obvious by now, this is a clear confirmation that the myth of the twelve labors is of an astronomical nature.
+If it wasn’t obvious by now, this is a clear confirmation that the myth of the twelve labours is of an astronomical nature.
 And yet, most often we see it described as a fairy tale of primitive folk.